nightscout/trio-docs/docs/configuration/settings/closed-loop.md

-# Closed Loop
+# Closing The Loop
 Closed loop is turned off by default.
 This means Trio cannot make adjustments autonomously.
-Until you enable closed loop, the system relies on your approval of its actions.
+Until you enable closed loop, the system relies on your approval of any and all actions it takes.

 ## What is Closed Loop?
 "Closed Loop" means Trio will use the settings and parameters you have inputted into the system to make automated insulin dosing decisions for you every 5 minutes.